Vijaiarivalagan/EfarmerMarket/README.md

 The main aim of the product is to elimnate the Intermediaries and give more profit to owners of the product.

+** If anyone wants to scale this application or make this project into real world market ping me on vijaiarivalagank@gmail.com **